netzoio/netzo/plugins/services/service-td-packwise-container/README.md

   <h1 style="padding: 6px 0px 24px 0px">service-td-packwise-container</h1>
 </div>

-An open source service plugin for Netzo.
+An open-source service plugin for Netzo.

 ## What you will need